donnywarren/loop-function-exercise/README.md

 ## Workflow

-After each completed function, you should `git add .` and then `git commit -m` with a message so that we can see your progress.
+After each completed function, you should `git add .` and then `git commit -m` with a message.

-Make sure to `git push origin master` when your all done.
+Make sure to `git push origin master` when you're all done.

 ## BONUS!!